 However, a few factors can help us determine if your frame is suitable for prescription lenses.
 Let's discuss these factors in detail.

-If you want to add prescription lenses to your sunglasses frames, then your sunglass frame needs to have a lens groove designed to hold an ophthalmic lens.
+If you want to add prescription lenses to your sunglass frames, your sunglass frame needs to have a lens groove designed to hold an ophthalmic lens.
 In most cases, this groove must measure around 2MM (about 1/16 of an inch).

 Additionally, the frame needs to be in good condition, as we would not recommend putting a prescription in a frame that no longer holds its shape.
-If the temple parts or nose bridge don't function properly, it is best to let go of the sunglasses and get a new sunglass frame instead.
+If the temple parts or nose bridge don't function properly, it is best to let go of that frame and get a new frame.

-If you put prescription lenses in sunglasses that may be deteriorating in condition, chances are that the glasses will not be able to serve their function properly, making the whole experience of wearing the glasses uncomfortable for you.
+If you put prescription lenses in a sunglass frame that may be deteriorating, chances are that the glasses will not serve their function properly, making the whole experience of wearing the glasses uncomfortable for you.

 Now that you know you can get prescription lenses added to sunglasses, what are you waiting for?
-Head to the reks website, where we have a wide range of prescription sunglasses, from aviators to prescription sports sunglasses, so chances are that you will find what you are looking for on our website.
+Head to the REKS website where we have a wide range of prescription sunglasses delivered in iconic frame styles that are lightweight, comfortable, and unbreakable frame, so chances are that you will find what you are looking for on our website. prescription sports sunglasses,